IGME-202/project-3-4-nads987/README.md

 ## Known Issues

-List any errors, lack of error checking, or specific information that I need to know to run your program There are problems with the game objects getting stuck into the corner, also the debug lines are drawn pretty weird.
+There are problems with the game objects getting stuck into the corner, also the debug lines are drawn pretty weird, they point to the origin.
+There were some test runs where the last human didn't get turned into a zombie.
+Also, there is an index problem once all humans are zombified, which would be solved with a game over that will be implemented in proj 4.

 ## Requirements not completed

-If you did not complete a project requirement, notate that here
+If you did not complete a project requirement, notate that here I was having trouble toggling the debug lines, will fix soon.Was unsure because the method isn't called.

 ## Sources